 - b.
-Restaurants, sit-down or fast-food without drive-in facilities. - c.
+Restaurants, sit-down or fast-food without drive-in facilities, and brew pubs. - c.
 Convalescent or nursing homes, subject to the requirements of 29-4.D.5. - d.
 Congregate housing, subject to the requirements of 29-4.D.4. - e.
 Banks or financial institutions with drive-in facilities. - f.
 Radio or television reception or transmission facilities. - g.
 Public utility buildings or structures. - h.
 Dwelling units located over street level stores or offices. - i.
-Bed and breakfast establishments. - i.
+Bed and breakfast establishments. - j.
 Movie theaters. - k.
 Private membership recreation clubs, subject to the requirements of 29-5.C.1 - I. Health/fitness/racquet club. - m.
-Assisted living facilities subject to the requirements of 29-4.D.6 - Schools, public or private, subject to the requirements of 29-5.C.3. - o.
+Assisted living facilities subject to the requirements of 29-4.D.6 - n.
+Schools, public or private, subject to the requirements of 29-5.C.3. - o.
 Civic/social/professional/charitable organizations. - p.
 Existing automotive sales and service established prior to the adoption of this section subject to the following requirements: - (1) The minimum lot area for automotive sales and service use shall be greater than three (3) acres but less than four (4) acres.
 Such lot area shall only include that portion of a lot located in the DRB district prior to the adoption of this section. - (2) All repair and service work, including car washing shall be conducted entirely within an enclosed building. - (3) The outdoor storage or sale of wrecked vehicles shall not be permitted. - (4) Designated vehicle storage areas shall comply with the requirements of Section 29-8.B.9 and 29-8.C.
-However, the Commission may modify the applicable parking lot design, layout and internal parking lot landscape standards for designated vehicle storage areas provided that such areas include at least four thousand (4,000) square feet of internal landscaping, are suitably screened and are limited exclusively to the storage of vehicles
+However, the Commission may modify the applicable parking lot design, layout and internal parking lot landscape standards for designated vehicle storage areas provided that such areas include at least four thousand (4,000) square feet of internal landscaping, are suitably screened and are limited exclusively to the storage of vehicles awaiting sale.
+This provision shall be in addition to required landscape buffer and perimeter parking lot screening requirements.